Marineland of Canada: History

+Founding and early years

 The park was founded by John Holer, a Slovenian immigrant who had worked in circuses in Europe.
-Holer and a partner bought a portion of the Harry Oakes estate near the falls.
+Holer was born Ivan Holerjam in Slovenia in 1935, when the country was part of Yugoslavia.
+His family operated a vineyard, but lost the property through government expropriation after the establishment of Communist rule.
+Holer studied wine chemistry, worked at a winery in Austria and briefly worked with animals at Circus Krone in Munich before emigrating to Canada in 1957.
+He settled in the Niagara Region, where he worked several jobs, including at a Canada Steamship Lines dry dock.

+Holer and several engineers designed an amusement ride and sold the plans to Disney.
+Holer used the proceeds in 1961 to buy a small portion of the Harry Oakes estate upriver from Horseshoe Falls.
+He borrowed money to purchase two steel tanks, welded them together and acquired three performing sea lions from California.

 The park opened in 1961 as Marine Wonderland and Animal Farm.
 Holer welded two large steel tanks together and brought in three sea lions and charged one quarter for admission and another to feed the animals.
 The attraction also featured an underwater show featuring two female swimmers.
 In 1963, a trained sea lion "Jeff" escaped from Marine Wonderland and made it to the Niagara River and went over the falls.
 Holer offered a reward and organized a helicopter search.
 The seal was recaptured by Holer a few days later in Queenston, where it was found sunning itself with teenager Tommy Haines, who was given the reward.
 In 1964, Holer added two dolphins, along with a few other animals and the attraction became known as Marineland and Game Farm.
 By 1966, a 2,000-seat "aquatheatre" was completed along with a "grotto" of aquariums and shops.
 The grotto in the new Aquarium Dome contained eight tanks used to display fresh-water fish.
 The park became a popular family attraction and recorded an annual attendance of 250,000 for the 1967 season.
 In 1968, the park added alligators.
 Neighbouring attraction "Niagara Falls Indian Village" closed down after the 1968 season and Marineland purchased their property.